ngx-ree/ControlPanelsScripts/README.md

 ##### NAME TAGS
 kOS name tagging for the `g66.ks` script is as follows:
-- `solpan` - Solar panels to be extended/retracted, either manually or automatically.
+- 'solpan' - Solar panels to be extended/retracted, either manually or automatically.
-- `leng` - Main engines, in this case dubbed for gimbal control (lock).
+- 'leng' - Main engines, in this case dubbed for gimbal control (lock).
-- `wheel` - Wheels, for friction control.
+- 'wheel' - Wheels, for friction control.

 If laser distance meters are used:
-- `lsrl` - Left laser Dist-o-meter
+- 'lsrl' - Left laser Dist-o-meter
-- `lsrm` - Middle laser Dist-o-meter
+- 'lsrm' - Middle laser Dist-o-meter
-- `lsrr` - Right laser Dist-o-meter
+- 'lsrr' - Right laser Dist-o-meter

 See tooltips for more information.